 Wines available from the Cellar Door include Sauvignon Blanc, Riesling, Chardonnay, Pinot Noir, Sparkling, Cabernet Sauvignon/Merlot and Botrytis.

 A popular holiday destination for all types of travellers and a favourite of Tasmanians.
 A great place for swimming, fishing, beach walks and wildlife.
+There are many things to do in Bicheno, so ensure you allow time to visit all.

 The Bicheno Blow Hole is located at 33 Douglas Street in Bicheno.
 The best time to visit is when the wind is high and the waves coming in from the North-East direction.
 There is a car park close by.